juanjoDiaz/serverless-plugin-warmup/README.md

     Resource: "*"
 ```

-* Add an early response to warm lambdas to quickly respond to WarmUP.
-This avoids errors, reduces duration and cost:
+* Add an early callback call when the event source is `serverless-plugin-warmup`.
+You should do this early exit before running your code logic, it will save your execution duration and cost:

 ```javascript
 module.exports.lambdaToWarm = function(event, context, callback) {